MaterializeInc/materialize/doc/developer/testdrive.md

 # Using Variables

-> :warning: **all testdrive variables are initialized to their ultimate value at the start of the test**
->
-> The place where the variable is declared within the script does not matter.
->
-> :warning: **testdrive variables are read-only**
+## Static variables

+If your variables' values are known at the beginning of the test (e.g. schemas), you can use static variables.

+- Static variables are declared during parsing and are available to any statement after their declaration.
+- Static variables are "read-only"; they cannot be determined as the output of any command.
+For those variables, see **Runtime variables** below.

-## Defining variables
+### Defining variables

 #### `$ set name=value`